Translation of Original Italian Text

 - decide on applications for new members;

-- fixing the annual fee for membership of the Association;
+- fixing the annual dues for membership of the Association;

-- assign duties to members of the Association or to those of the Board;
+- assign duties to members of the Association or to those of the Board with possible compensation;

 - ensure proper exercise of the duties of Members and subjects to whom duties are attributed;